 The objectives of the DUC-MBNA Canada Bank® Conservation Fellowship are to develop talented young professionals who are dedicated to furthering the conservation of wetlands and wildlife, and to advance the scientific understanding of waterfowl and wetland biology in Canada.

-This fellowship has been awarded to Moriah Tanguay, a MSc student at the University of Saskatchewan for her research on habitat selection by scoters in the Northwest Territories.
+This fellowship has been awarded to Reyd Smith, a PhD student at Carleton University, for her research on effects of oil contamination on seabirds in Nunatsiavut.

 About the Fellowship

 The fellowship is open to Canadian graduate students enrolled at a university in Canada or abroad.
 Subject matter for the student’s research can deal with any aspect of waterfowl or wetland biology that promises to advance conservation in Canada.
 Fellowships will be awarded based upon the following criteria:

 - The qualifications of the applicant; the scientific soundness of the student’s research proposal

 - Expected contributions of the research to furthering waterfowl conservation

 Preference will be given to proposals with demonstrable management applications.
 One award of up to $10,000/year (Canadian funds) is available to provide personal or research support for the successful applicant.
 The award may be renewable for up to two additional years for PhD students, once for Master’s students.